An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 Great Awakening of

-aspects of people's lives could be governed by their faith.
-Among the
+people's lives could be governed by their faith.
+Among the best-known of these

 See also: End of the world (religion), Eschatology, and Millennialism